Extreme depolarization for any spin: Isotropic depolarization

 where $u=u(t)=e^{-20 t}/4$.
 The partial transpose of \eqref{stateN4} has only one eigenvalue that can potentially be negative, respectively denoted by $\lambda_-^{(1,3)}$ for the bipartition $(1,3)$ and $\lambda_-^{(2,2)}$ for the bipartition $(2,2)$.
 These eigenvalues are given by

 and

 The eigenvalue $\lambda_-^{(2,2)}(t)$ cancels at a time $\gamma t_{\mathrm{NPT}}^{(2,2)}\approx 0.134582$, less than $\gamma t_{\mathrm{NPT}}^{(1,3)}\approx 0.158384$, the time at which $\lambda_-^{(3,1)}(t)$ cancels.
 Therefore, there is a time interval during which the negativity is zero for the cut $(2,2)$ while it is non-zero for the cut $(1,3)$.
-In this time interval, the state generated by isotropic depolarisation is bound entangled with respect to the $(2,2)$ bipartition, and thereby realises a $3\times 3$ bipartite symmetric bound entangled state~\cite{Tot09}.
-Figure~\ref{fig:isotropic_N4} illustrates this dynamical evolution of entanglement under collective depolarisation in this particular case.
+In this time interval, the state generated by isotropic depolarization is bound entangled with respect to the $(2,2)$ bipartition, and thereby realizes a $3\times 3$ bipartite symmetric bound entangled state~\cite{Tot09}.
+Figure~\ref{fig:isotropic_N4} illustrates this dynamical evolution of entanglement under collective depolarization in this particular case.
 It should be noted that for the initial GHZ, W and Dicke states, no such bound entanglement is produced during the dynamics.
-Similarly, we found that other types of bound entangled states can be generated by isotropic depolarisation starting from pure anticoherent states.
-For example, starting from the $5$-qubit / $6$-qubit anticoherent state given in Table~\ref{tabACstates}, isotropic depolarisation leads to bound entangled states with respect to the $(3,2)$ bipartition~\cite{BE5o2} / $(3,3)$ bipartition~\cite{BE3}.
+Similarly, we found that other types of bound entangled states can be generated by isotropic depolarization starting from pure anticoherent states.
+For example, starting from the $5$-qubit and $6$-qubit anticoherent state given in Table~\ref{tabACstates}, isotropic depolarization leads to bound entangled states with respect to the $(3,2)$ bipartition~\cite{BE5o2} and $(3,3)$ bipartition~\cite{BE3}.